Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 * LibreOffice 4.1 is installed
 * Java 1.7 available as a browser plugin and that java is allowed to run signed applets.
 * For Alfresco SSL endpoints, only valid certificates will work.
 Self signed certificates on the Alfresco side will not work.

-**Note** SSL support is broken in all released LibreOffice versions.
-As of now we are awaiting a fix in LibreOffice which may appear in a later version of LibreOffice.
-In the meantime, go ahead and vote/comment on the LibreOffice issue https://bugs.freedesktop.org/show_bug.cgi?id=72277 to speed up fixing of the bug.

 Building
 --------